Frankie and the Witch Fingers: Notable performances

 Frankie and the Witch Fingers performed as an opening act for ZZ Top and Cheap Trick on a handful of those bands' 2019 US tour dates.

 They have also opened for Osees at the Bataclan Theatre in Paris, Ty Segall at Troxy Theater in London, and Porno for Pyros in June 2022.

+Musical style

+In a 2026 interview, lead guitarist Josh Menashe described the evolution of his writing technique for guitar riffs.
+Rather than sitting down and trying to write one, he walks around thinking of them and how they may sound, and then tries to play them the way they sound in his mind.